 At home: If you have a remote-enabled device like a TV, DVR, DVD or stereo, it’s drawing power even when it’s “off”.
 I put my entertainment system on a surge-protector, and when we’re done for the night – I flip the power off on all those power-sucking vampire devices.
 I also put my Wifi router and cable modem on a light-timer that cycles off every night.
 This has multiple benefits – I save power when it’s off, my kids can’t easily get online late at night, and those home routers tend to be more stable when restarted on a regular basis.
 Win-win strategy!

-By doing our part to save the planet, you’ll save a few bucks!
+In addition to doing our part to save the planet, another great advantage of eco-friendly IT is that you’ll save a few bucks!

 Let’s get IT together!

 It’s a tough act to follow, after all, network admins have the unenviable job of keeping servers running, users to make happy, bosses to satisfy, budgets to meet.
 If I can just keep the henhouse running smooth, playing good cop, the good bits flowing where they ought to go – that’s my happy place.
 All in all, if I get home without any major disasters, it’s beer-thirty and time to chillax.

 I saw a great video yesterday by National Geographic entitled “Celebrate”, the gist of it was “don’t dream it, be it”.
 (No RHPS jokes, please, this is a professional space!)
 That is, we can live in the complacent world view that’s all around us – and if we’re willing to settle for it, ho hum, it’s off to work we go.